michaelaffare/michaelaffare.github.io/portfolio/tswd/readme.md

 > Week 3

-- [x] Introduction to Tableau and Flourish as visualisation tools
+- [x] Introduction to Tableau and Flourish as visualization tools
 - [x] Review BBC Audience style Guide (visualisation)
 - [x] List of other style guides